TN1ck/react-waypoint-with-progress/README.md

 OPTION 2: Clone and modify the project locally.
 - clone this repo
 - add `console.log` or breakpoints where you think it would be useful.
-- `npm link` in the react-waypoint repo.
+- `npm link` in the react-waypoint-with-progress repo.
-- `npm link react-waypoint` in your project.
+- `npm link react-waypoint-with-progress` in your project.
 - if needed rebuild react-waypoint module: `npm run build-npm`

 ## Limitations